hantsy/java-sandbox/pattern-matching.md

 }
 ```

-And the case conditions can be grouped into  one case if the handling clause is same.
+And the case conditions can be grouped into  one case if the handling clause has no difference.

 ```java
 public static void printDayOfWeek() {